slutzo/saucepan/README.md

 $ ./saucepan.sh "The Adventures of Robby Roto" robby
 ```

-Et voilà, a wild UCE file appears that's ready to be copied onto a USB stick and
+Et voilà, a wild UCE file appears in the target directory that's ready to be copied onto a USB stick and
 carried to your local ALU for some gaming goodness.

 By default, the script uses the mame2003_plus_libretro.so core, but if you prefer